 Offers kits for 8, 12, or 16 zones

-Schedule directly on touch-screen controller (touchscreen only available on HD models) or within the app
+Schedule directly on screen with the HD touchscreen models, or using the app

 LED illuminated touch keys for easy scheduling on the device